francis-clairicia/EasyNetwork/docs/source/howto/udp_clients.rst

          :dedent:
          :linenos:

-      You can control the receive timeout by adding a timeout scope using the asynchronous framework:
+      You can control the receive timeout by adding a timeout scope using the :term:`asynchronous framework` :

       .. literalinclude:: ../_include/examples/howto/udp_clients/usage/api_async.py
          :pyobject: recv_packet_example2